 Germain, R.R., Wolak, M.E., Reid, J.M.
 (2018) Individual repeatability and heritability of divorce in a wild population.
 Biology Letters, online.

 Germain, R.R., Arcese, P., Reid, J.M.
 (2018) The consequences of polyandry for sibship structures, distributions of relationships and relatedness, and potential for inbreeding in a wild population.
 American Naturalist, 191, 638-657.

 Duthie, A.B., Bocedi, G., Germain, R., Reid, J.M.
 (2018) Evolution of pre-copulatory and post-copulatory strategies of inbreeding avoidance and associated polyandry.
 Journal of Evolutionary Biology, 31, 31-45.

 Losdat, S., Arcese, P., Germain, R., Nietlisbach, P., Reid, J.M.
 (2018) No evidence of inbreeding depression in sperm performance traits in wild song sparrows.
 Ecology & Evolution, 8, 1842-1852.

 Johnson, K.M., Germain, R.R., Tarwater, C.E., Reid, J.M., Arcese, P. (2018) Demographic consequences of invasion by a native, controphic competitor to an insular bird population.
-Oecologia, in press.
+Oecologia, online.